Steven Cowan

 Biography:

-Described as “an elegant musician whose strong, crisp sense of rhythm under-pins his colourful interpretations” (American Record Guide), the Canadian guitarist Steve Cowan has performed throughout Canada, the United States, Europe, and New Zealand.
-International highlights from recent seasons include concerto performances with Ensemble Del Arte (Germany), the Christchurch Symphony Orchestra (New Zealand), and two solo albums with HR Recordings (Spain).
+Juno-nominated Canadian guitarist Steve Cowan has performed in 14 countries and recorded 11 albums.
+Described by American Record Guide as “an elegant musician whose strong, crisp sense of rhythm underpins his colourful interpretations,” he has appeared throughout Canada, the United States, Europe, and New Zealand.
+Recent international highlights include concerto performances with Ensemble Del Arte (Germany) and the Christchurch Symphony Orchestra (New Zealand), as well as two solo albums with HR Recordings (Spain).

-Steve has won awards at ten national and international competitions, eight of which are first prizes.
-Most recently, he won First Prize at the Tallinn Guitar Competition in Estonia, making him a EuroStrings touring artist for the 2021 season.
-Also a distinguished teacher, Steve has given public masterclasses at the Conservatorium van Amsterdam, the Royal Danish Academy of Music, the University of Victoria, the New Zealand School of Music, and more.
+Cowan has won awards at ten national and international competitions, including eight first prizes.
+An active pedagogue, he has presented masterclasses at institutions including the Yale School of Music, Conservatorium van Amsterdam, the Royal Danish Academy of Music, and the New Zealand School of Music.

-Originally from St. John’s, Newfoundland, Steve Cowan holds degrees from Memorial University, the Manhattan School of Music, and McGill University.
-His teachers include Sylvie Proulx, David Leisner and Jérôme Ducharme.
-Since 2019, he has been a guitar instructor at the Schulich School of Music of McGill University.
+Originally from St. John’s, Newfoundland, Cowan holds degrees from Memorial University, the Manhattan School of Music, and McGill University, where he studied with Sylvie Proulx, David Leisner, and Jérôme Ducharme.
+Since 2019 he has taught at the Schulich School of Music of McGill University.
+Active across musical styles, he also performs on electric guitar and regularly plays drums in Montréal’s local music scene.

 Back to top